kaistAI/knowledge-reasoning/README.md

 ## Inference

-You can experiment multiple inference modes with DepthQA:
+You can experiment multiple inference modes with our dataset, [DepthQA]((https://huggingface.co/datasets/kaist-ai/DepthQA)):

 - Single-turn:
   - `zero-shot`: Only the target question is in the input.